Colorado Court Records

 The Colorado Supreme Court maintains a Public Access to Court Records Portal designed to provide public access to criminal court proceedings from the court.
 This site can be utilized by case number, party name, date range, or nature of the suit.
 There’s no fee attached to view these records.
 However, to get printed copies, a nominal fee may be required.

-It is the duty of the requester to notify the clerk to calculate the cost of the record.
 Criminal case records filed and heard at the district and county courts are not managed online, which limits the option of walk-in and mail-in requests.
 In accordance with the provisions made by the public record policy, the information accessible to remote searches are limited to the party names involved in the case, case information such as case number, case judge, scheduled date, time and location of court proceedings, orders and decrees, judgment and other relevant documents that serve as evidence.
 On the other hand, information which specifically identifies jurors, victims, witnesses, and impartial parties are excluded from the web portal.
 These records typically require in-person or mail-in requests to be retrieved from the court clerk.

 Also, the state’s judiciary maintains a central docket sheet portal which contains general information generated during the appellate and trial court hearings.
 All information available on the unified web portal may be accessed for free.
 However, an additional search fee may apply if the case number is not known.

-Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
+Publicly available records may be accessible from some third-party websites.
+Operating as standalone entities without connections to any state government agency, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+- The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question such as a city, county, or state name

-Third party sites are not government sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites, and record results, accuracy and availability may differ from official channels.

 Are all Colorado Criminal Court Records Available Online?